dazinator/dazinator.github.io/source/_posts/2016-01-24-aurelia-and-asp-net-5-mvc-part2.md

 So, let's now assume that we are willing to load `JQuery`, and `Bootstrap` as a dependency for every page:

-1. Open `site.js` and insert the following code, then save it an re-run your application:
+1. Open `site.js` and insert the following code, then save it an re-run the application:

 ```javascript
 import $ from 'jquery';